kayaei/pands-project/README.md

 ##### ii.
 Scatterplot Sepal

-The purpose of this Scatterplot is to plot each species of the Iris dataset seperately on a different graph so all 3 species *Setosa, Versicolor and Virginica* having their own scatterplot in 3 different graphs.
-In each scatterplot, the *Sepal_Lenght* is the X axis and the *Sepal_Width* is the Y axis.
+The purpose of this Scatterplot is to plot each species of the Iris dataset separately on a different graph so all 3 species *Setosa, Versicolor and Virginica* having their own scatterplot in 3 different graphs.
+In each scatterplot, the *Sepal_Length* is the X axis and the *Sepal_Width* is the Y axis.
 Here is the *Scatterplot-Setosa* python script;

 ```python
 # Etem Kaya 12-Apr-2019